 Our objective is to manage and protect our current water source (groundwater) and find alternative water sources.
 We will secure and protect our developed potable water sources sufficiently to supply current and future customers.
-Our water sources strategy is to work with local land use jurisdictions to establish what the District's ultimate demand will be and explore alternative water sources such as desalination, surface water treatment and recycled water to find the most efficient and secure cost effective water source portfolio.
+Our water sources strategy is to work with local land use jurisdictions to determine what their ultimate and interim projected demands will be and explore alternative water sources such as desalination, surface water treatment and recycled water, to find the most efficient, and to secure cost effective water source portfolio.

-- 1.1 Work with local land use jurisdictions to clearly establish current and future water use. - 1.2 Establish the difference between available groundwater and ultimate water demands. - 1.3 Determine the growth rate or timeline of when additional water sources will be needed. - 1.4 Establish a prioritized list of available alternative water sources. - 1.5 Develop an alternative water sources work plan that will carry us from conception to development. - 1.6 Establish goals and objectives that promote protecting our current groundwater source from seawater intrusion and other forms of contamination. - 1.7 Review and update our water conservation program.

-1.1 Work with local land use jurisdiction to clearly establish current and future water use - To ensure that water is available to our customers when needed we will work with local land use jurisdictions to clearly establish current and future water use.
-We need to put numbers on paper and secure commitments from all involved agencies that these are the correct numbers.
+- 1.1 Work with local land use jurisdictions to clearly establish and determine current and future water use. - 1.2 Establish the difference between available groundwater and ultimate water demands. - 1.3 Determine the growth rate or timeline of when additional water sources will be needed. - 1.4 Establish a prioritized list of available alternative water sources. - 1.5 Develop an alternative water sources work plan that will carry us from conception to development. - 1.6 Establish goals and objectives that promote protecting our current groundwater sources from seawater intrusion and other forms of contamination. - 1.7 Review and update our water conservation program. - 1.1 Work with local land use jurisdictions to clearly establish and determine current and future water use To ensure that water is available to our customers when needed, we will work with local land use jurisdictions to clearly establish current and future water use.
+We need to have realistic demand estimates and secure involvement by agencies that these are the correct numbers.
 This will also be an opportunity to establish a positive reputation with the Public and other governmental agencies.
+(2014)

-- 1.2 Establish the Difference between available groundwater and ultimate water demands - Once all stakeholders have committed to what future demands will be we can then move forward in planning new water sources with a clear understanding of needed capacity.
+- 1.2 Establish the difference between available groundwater and ultimate water demands Once all stakeholders have committed to what future demands will be, we can then move forward in planning new water sources with a clear understanding of needed capacity.
 We will establish the difference between available sources and ultimate water demands.
-Using the future demands established in 1.1 above, the District will determine how much alternative water will be required for ultimate build-out of the District. - 1.3 Determine the Growth Rate or Timeline of when Additional Water Sources will be needed - To ensure that water is available when needed we will determine a reasonable growth rate or timeline of when additional water sources will be needed.
-We will establish a clear schedule of when projected demands will exceed available production.
-This will provide us a clear 'needs' timeline. - 1.4 Establish a prioritized list of available water sources - To ensure we stay focused on reasonable and most likely alternative water sources we will establish a list of available sources to study, along with their respective pluses and minuses.
-We will prioritize the alternative sources accordingly. - 1.5 Develop an alternative water sources work plan that will carry us from conception to development To ensure that timelines are maintained and ensure that water will be available we will utilize the 'needs' timeline and prioritized list of alternative sources to develop a work plan that will carry us from conception to development of said sources. - 1.6 Establish goals and objectives that promote protecting our current groundwater sources from seawater intrusion and other forms of contamination - We recognize the fragile nature of our existing groundwater basin.
-Working with other Salina Valley groundwater basin stakeholders (farmers, agencies, cities and citizens) we will establish goals and objectives that promote protecting our current groundwater source from seawater intrusion and other forms of contamination.
+Using the future demands in 1.1 above, the District will determine how much alternative water will be required for ultimate build-out of the District.
+(2014) - 1.3 Determine the growth rate or timeline of when additional water sources will be needed To ensure that water is available when needed, we will determine a reasonable growth rate or timeline of when additional water sources will be needed.
+We will provide a clear schedule of when projected demands will exceed available production.
+This will provide us a clear 'needs' timeline.
+These rates and timelines will be reviewed annually.
+(2015) - 1.4 Establish a prioritized list of available alternative water sources To ensure we stay focused on reasonable and most likely alternative water sources, we will establish a list of available sources to study, along with their respective pluses and minuses.
+We will prioritize the alternative sources accordingly.
+(2015) - 1.5 Develop an alternative water sources work plan that will carry us from conception to development To ensure that timelines are maintained and ensure that water will be available, we will utilize the 'needs' timeline and prioritized list of alternative sources to develop a work plan that will carry us from conception to development of said sources.
+(2016) - 1.6 Establish goals and objectives that promote protecting our current groundwater sources from seawater intrusion and other forms of contamination We recognize the fragile nature of our existing groundwater basin.
+Working with other Salinas Valley groundwater basin stakeholders (farmers, agencies, cities and citizens), we will establish goals and objectives that promote protecting our current groundwater source from seawater intrusion and other forms of contamination.
+(Substantial progress by 2015)